Types of motorcycles: Sport touring

 Sport touring motorcycles combine attributes of sport bikes and touring motorcycles.
 The rider posture is less extreme than a sport bike, giving greater long-distance comfort.
 Accommodation for a passenger is superior to a sport bike as well, along with increased luggage capacity.
 Being lighter, at 550–720 lbs wet, than a pure touring bike and often having racier engines, suspensions, and brakes, sport tourers corner better and are more at home being aggressively ridden on curvy canyon roads.
 The distinction between touring and sport touring is not always clear as some manufacturers will list the same bike in either category in different markets.
 The Honda ST1300 Pan-European, for example, was listed by Honda as a sport touring motorcycle in the United States and Australia, but as a touring motorcycle in Europe.

+Scooters

+Scooters are a type of motorcycle distinguished by their continuously variable automatic transmission (CVT) and distinctive design.
+Unlike traditional motorcycles, scooters feature an open frame structure, a seat, and a flat foot platform, allowing the rider to maintain an upright posture without straddling the engine.
+This configuration not only enhances rider comfort but also contributes to fuel efficiency.
+Currently, three main types of scooters are recognized, each with its own characteristics and applications:

+Standard scooter: This type of scooter is ideal for urban mobility due to its ease of handling and parking.
+They are lightweight, comfortable, and agile vehicles, perfect for navigating through dense city traffic.
+Their wheels are usually smaller than those of conventional motorcycles, with diameters ranging from 12 to 15 inches (30.5−38 cm), and they have an engine displacement ranging from 50cc to 150cc (3.1−9.2 cu in).

+Maxi-scooter: Maxi-scooters are equipped with high-displacement engines, ranging from 150cc to 250cc (7.7–15.3 cu in), designed for covering long distances at high speeds.
+Although they are heavier and less agile than standard scooters, they are commonly used in cities and suburbs due to their larger fuel tank capacity and larger wheels, which can reach 15 or even 16 inches (38.1−40.7 cm).

+Mega-scooter: also known as touring scooters, like maxi-scooters, mega-scooters feature a higher-displacement engine, ranging from 400cc to 850cc (24.5−51.9 cu in), and superior performance, designed for covering long distances at high speeds.
+However, their considerably greater weight and lower agility make them less suitable for use in the city than on highways.
+A scooter is considered to fall into the mega-scooter category when its displacement exceeds 400cc.